Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Introduction

 In this paper, we extend the results of~\cite{bprr18+} in three directions.
 Firstly, we extend the goal-oriented \textsl{a posteriori} error analysis in~\cite{bprr18+} and the associated adaptive algorithm to a class of continuously G{\^ a}teaux differentiable \emph{nonlinear} goal functionals.
-Secondly, aiming for optimal convergence rates, we employ the \emph{multilevel} variant of SGFEM, where different spatial gPC-coefficients are allowed to reside in different finite element spaces; see~\cite{egsz14, cpb18+, bpr2020+, bpr2021+}.
+Secondly, aiming for optimal convergence rates, we employ the \emph{multilevel} variant of SGFEM, where different spatial gPC-coefficients are allowed to reside in different finite element spaces; see~\cite{egsz14, cpb18+, bpr2020+, bpr2021+, BachmayrEEV_CAF}.
 Finally, we prove the convergence result for the proposed goal-oriented adaptive algorithm (thus, providing a theoretical guarantee that, given any positive error tolerance, the algorithm stops after a finite number of iterations).
-We also demonstrate in a series of numerical experiments that the proposed goal-oriented adaptive strategy yields optimal convergence rates (for both the error estimates and the reference errors in nonlinear quantities of interest) with respect to the overall dimension of the underlying multilevel approximations spaces.
+We also demonstrate in a series of numerical experiments that for certain parametric problems and for some classes of nonlinear goal functionals, the proposed goal-oriented adaptive strategy yields optimal convergence rates (for both the error estimates and the reference errors in nonlinear quantities of interest) with respect to the overall dimension of the underlying multilevel approximations spaces.

 The paper is organized as follows.
 Section~\ref{sec:problem} introduces the parametric PDE problem that we consider in this work along with its weak formulation.
 In section~\ref{sec:mlsgfem}, we follow~\cite{bpr2020+, bpr2021+} and recall the main ingredients of the multilevel SGFEM as well as the computable energy error estimates for multilevel SGFEM approximations.
 Focusing on a class of nonlinear goal functionals, section~\ref{sec:goafem_nonlinear} addresses the goal-oriented error estimation as well as the design of the goal-oriented adaptive algorithm and its convergence analysis.
 The results of numerical experiments are reported in section~\ref{sec:numerics}.